dataluscorp/browser/mobile/android/docs/geckoview/contributor/geckoview-quick-start.rst

    ./mach [--no-interactive] bootstrap

 -  Choose option \`4.
-Firefox for Android\` for GeckoView development.
+Datalus for Android\` for GeckoView development.
    This will give you a version of Gecko configured for Android that has not bundled the native code into embedded libraries so you can amend the code.